suankan/top10-Debian-packages/readme.md

 In Python 3.6 the result dict will be insert ordered.

-Now we need to find top L biggest packages by number of their files...
+# Find top L biggest packages by number of their files

+We can do it do, e.g. by heapq.nlargest()
+Or we can do it via collections.Counter() but that uses heapq.nlargest() under the hood.